-5. GROUND WATER RELATED ISSUES
+5.GROUND WATER RELATED ISSUES

 Approach to most parts of the area was main constraint due to prevailing atmosphere and heavy rains during June to September.
 Major part of the area identified for aquifer mapping is occupied by forest cover.
 The area is virgin and therefore the basic ground water data is not available.
-The area is sparsely populated and has no irrigation facility.
-No Tube well/bore well /irrigation wells exist in the entire area.
+It is sparsely populated and has no irrigation facility.
 Majority of people are totally dependent on agriculture and are poor and having marginal land holding.